rsksmart/rsk-mcp-server/llms-install.md

-# RSK MCP Server Installation Guide for LLMs
+# Rootstock MCP Server Installation Guide for LLMs

-This guide provides step-by-step instructions for LLM agents like Cline to install and configure the RSK MCP Server.
+This guide provides step-by-step instructions for LLM agents like Cline to install and configure the Rootstock MCP Server.

 ## Prerequisites

 - Node.js v16 or higher
 - npm or yarn package manager
-- A seed phrase for RSK wallet access
+- A seed phrase for Rootstock wallet access

 ## Installation Steps